FREQUENTLY ASKED QUESTIONS ABOUT WILD WOOL

 What are MINI MERINO garments made of?
 All MINI MERINO garments are made of 100% long fibred superwash merino wool from Australia.
-The wool is oeko tex certified and mulesing free.
+The wool is certified STANDARD 100 by OEKO-TEX® and mulesing free.

 How do you wash MINI MERINO garments?
 The MINI MERINO garments may be washed in the washing machine on wool program (maximum 40 degrees) with centrifugation using specialized detergents for wool.
 Do not hang wet wool clothes as this may change their form.

 What is the shipping cost?
 Orders are sent with Bring Posten Klimanøytral Servicepakke and the standard shipping cost is showed in the cart at checkout.